Types of Living Shorelines

 Hybrid Living Shoreline – Native Limestone Rip rap & Oysters

 Rip-rap is a sloped barrier of rocks that can protect shorelines by absorbing wave action, especially useful in areas with moderate/high wave energy.
 It also provides some habitat for marine organisms that can live on the rocks or in the crevices between them.
 Rip-rap made of natural limestone (coquina) is generally recommended, as it supports native plant and animal species, slowly breaks down into sand/shell, and provides a surface for oysters to settle.
-Rip-rap should always be placed upon filter cloth which allows water to pass through but traps sediment, reducing erosion under the rocks.
+Rip-rap often needs to be placed upon filter cloth which allows water to pass through but traps sediment, reducing erosion under the rocks.

 Hybrid Living Shoreline – Native Limestone Rip rap, Plants & Oysters